Travel Stories: Hiking the Grand Canyon Solo

 Also, sounds- I noticed sounds were a lot sharper to me when I got back from being literally in nature for that long.
 It might even just be a primitive survival skill, but I could hear everything while I was outside.
 One of the first couple nights, I would hear like, a raccoon sniffing by my tent and would get freaked out, but then on the fourth night a deer walked through camp, but I noticed how it sounded like something a lot lighter was walking through the woods, so it couldn’t be a person.
 Before, I would have just been scared that something was there.

 That’s so interesting!
-You mentioned your guides- how many stayed with the group on the trip?
+You mentioned your hiking guides- how many guides stayed with the group during the trip?

 We had two guides that stayed with us, one male and one female.
 We used them for a lot of questions and they were always super resourceful and helpful.